shopsys/shopsys/docs/model/entities.md

 }
 ```

-The factory has an implementation in the framework and can be overwritten in your project when you need to work with an extended entity.
+The factory can be overwritten in your project when you need to work with an extended entity.
 You can read about entity extension in a [separate article](../extensibility/entity-extension.md).

 ## Domain entity